-SIA Government Relations -- through the work of staff and volunteers -- works diligently on efforts that matter to our members and to the safety of our citizens.
+SIA's government relations staff and volunteers work diligently on efforts that matter to our members and to the safety of our citizens.

 SIA supports efforts to improve the safety and security of U.S. K-12 schools.
-Learn more about our position statements and watch our video on school security.
+Learn more about SIA's school security recommendations, get resources and watch our video on school safety.

 Track the Legislation

-Our new tracking tool allows you to follow current legislation occurring at the state and federal levels that has the potential to affect your company.
-Get access to this tool (SIA Members only).
+This helpful tracking tool allows you to follow current legislation occurring at the state and federal levels that has the potential to affect your company.
+(SIA members only)

 Our Policy Priorities